 SQLCipher extends the SQLite database library to add security enhancements that make it more suitable for encrypted local data storage such as on-the-fly encryption, tamper evidence, and key derivation.
 Based on SQLite, SQLCipher closely tracks SQLite and periodically integrates stable SQLite release features.

-SQLCipher is maintained by Zetetic, LLC, the official site can be found here.
+SQLCipher is maintained by Zetetic, LLC, and additional information and documentation is available on the official SQLCipher site.

 - Fast performance with as little as 5-15% overhead for encryption on many operations